 This day of programs is now complete.
+The original program promo is available above.
 To view the archived edition of each, just click on the title below to be taken to that particular program.

 Celebrate the Earth with Worms: Decomposer Detectives

 Learn from Maggie McCoy, Education and Volunteer Coordinator at the EarthWays Center of the Missouri Botanical Garden as she leads students through an investigation of a working vermicompost (worm) bin, talks about how vermicompost bins can be a part of sustainability in the home, and answers student question about the topic.

 Celebrate the Earth with Less Pollution: Recycle Responsibly – and Remember to Reduce & Reuse!

 Jean Ponzi, Green Resources Manager at the EarthWays Center of the Missouri Botanical Garden, sorts through what CAN and SHOULD NOT go into a home or school recycling bin, and talks about the “why” of this important Do and Don’t.
 We also cover ways kids can prevent Plastic Pollution through Reducing and Reusing, and the host and audience learn the thrilling and powerful Three Rs Cheer!

 Celebrate the Earth with Plants: Stormwater, Pollution, and Plant-Based Solutions

 Learn from Katherine Golden, Sustainability Education Manager and Rob Kennedy, Sustainability Programs Coordinator at the EarthWays Center of the Missouri Botanical Garden as they lead students through an investigation of storm water runoff in a watershed and explore connections to water pollution.
 Students will discover what they can do at home, and how plants can be used to solve runoff challenges.

 Celebrate the Earth with Insects: Mosquitos and Monarchs–Insect Ecology and Eco-Sense